skip to main content

 A step-by-step guide to turning your team into thought leaders on LinkedIn, your site, and elsewhere, and how it can meet your goals.

 “Thought leadership” has become an essential part of B2B marketing.
-With Google’s helpful content update, it’s more important than ever for your organisation’s team members to be producing high-quality, informed content in their areas of expertise.
+Ever since Google’s helpful content update, it’s been more important than ever for your organisation’s team members to be producing high-quality, informed content in their areas of expertise.

-Articles, LinkedIn posts, blogs, videos – all of this comes under the umbrella of thought leadership.
+What is thought leadership?
+Articles, LinkedIn posts, blogs, videos – all of this comes under that umbrella.
 Thought leadership can help your organisation strengthen its relationships with existing clients, connect with strategic partners, and demonstrate value to potential new business.

 “Alright,” you might be thinking, “but my team members are too busy to become thought leaders online.”
-Not only is thought leadership worth the effort however, but with the right process you can reap the benefits without taking up too much of your team’s time.
+Not only is thought leadership worth the effort, but with the right process you can reap the benefits without taking up too much of your team’s time.

 Here’s why Base Creative incorporates thought leadership into our marketing strategy, how we do it, and how you can too.